zeppelinux/quarked-ddns/README.md

 # quarked-ddns
-Provides Dynamic DNS solution.
+Provides Free (if you have your domain registered with AWS Route53) Dynamic DNS solution.

-Ideally it integrates with [Google WiFi Router API](https://github.com/olssonm/google-wifi-api) but can use public services if Google WiFi Router is not available.
+Integrates with [Google WiFi Router API](https://github.com/olssonm/google-wifi-api) and/or uses public services.

 If Google WiFi integration is disabled quarked-ddns will use public services endpoints from the list below in order to get and verify your public IP: